The X-Files season 10: Ratings

 Before the season even began filming, an anonymous network insider revealed that Fox was interested in reviving the series because it would be a ratings success, noting: "The network feels that they can draw huge numbers and a PR drive to bring back a show which offers both drama and a built-in cult following."
 It was speculated that the success of the 24: Live Another Day event series, which aired in 2014, inspired Fox to revive The X-Files.

 "My Struggle" debuted on January 24, 2016, and was watched by 16.19 million viewers.
-It scored a 6.1 Nielsen rating in the 18- to 49-year-old demographic (Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States), which means that 6.1 percent of all individuals aged 18- to 49-years old were watching at the time of the episode's airing.
-In terms of viewers, this made "My Struggle" the highest-rated premiere since the seventh season opener "The Sixth Extinction" in 1999, which was viewed by 17.82 million people, as well as the most-watched episode of The X-Files to air since the eighth season episode "This Is Not Happening" in 2001, which was watched by 16.9 million viewers.
+It scored a 6.1 Nielsen rating in the 18- to 49-year-old demographic.
+Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States, which means that 6.1 percent of all individuals aged 18- to 49-years old were watching at the time of the episode's airing.
+In terms of viewers, this made "My Struggle" the highest-rated premiere, since the seventh season opener "The Sixth Extinction" in 1999, which was viewed by 17.82 million people.
+It was the most-watched episode of The X-Files to air since the eighth season episode "This Is Not Happening" in 2001, which was watched by 16.9 million viewers.
 When DVR and streaming are taken into account, "My Struggle" was seen by 21.4 million viewers, scoring a 7.1 Nielsen rating.
 The second episode, "Founder's Mutation", was viewed by 9.67 million.
-The success of the first two episodes fueled speculation that Fox might order more episodes.